 1 of Martyn Dick.
-During their time at Mr Dick's 2 property, Mr Bayoh began to act differently and believed 3 the others in the house were being disrespectful towards 4 him.
+During their time at Mr Dick's property, Mr Bayoh began to act differently and believed 2 3 the others in the house were being disrespectful towards 4 him.
 At around 05.30 hours he left the house abruptly.
 5 This was out of character.
-Zahid Saeed tried to find 6 7 him and they met up outside Mr Bayoh's home at 8 Arran Crescent in Kirkcaldy.
-Mr Bayoh did not recognise 9 him and thought he was in the CID.
+Zahid Saeed tried to find 6 7 him and they met up outside Mr Bayoh's home at Arran Crescent in Kirkcaldy.
+Mr Bayoh did not recognise 8 9 him and thought he was in the CID.
 His eyes were 10 switching and his personality changing.
 Mr Saeed attempted to leave and was followed by Mr Bayoh, who 11 12 punched Mr Saeed to the head several times and chased 13 him with a wooden washing line pole.

-14 After Mr Saeed fell, Mr Bayoh punched him several15 times to the head, face and body.

-16 Subsequent toxicological analysis confirmed MDMA and 17 Alpha PVP in his blood and urine.
-The medical evidence 18 suggests he was suffering from psychostimulant 19 intoxication and drug-induced psychosis.

-It is likely that Mr Bayoh returned to his house and took a knife from a set in his kitchen.
-He then encountered his neighbour, Mr Neil Morgan, in the street and Mr Morgan spoke to Mr Bayoh and noticed he was holding a knife.
-He invited Mr Bayoh to come back, "Have a cup of coffee, a cup of tea, you need to settle
+14 After Mr Saeed fell, Mr Bayoh punched him several 15 times to the head, face and body.
+Subsequent toxicological analysis confirmed MDMA and 16 17 Alpha PVP in his blood and urine.
+The medical evidence suggests he was suffering from psychostimulant 18 intoxication and drug-induced psychosis.
+19 20 It is likely that Mr Bayoh returned to his house and 21 took a knife from a set in his kitchen.
+He then encountered his neighbour, Mr Neil Morgan, in the street 22 and Mr Morgan spoke to Mr Bayoh and noticed he was 23 holding a knife.
+He invited Mr Bayoh to come back, 24 "Have a cup of coffee, a cup of tea, you need to settle 25

 1 down".
 Mr Bayoh replied that he was fine.
 Mr Bayoh seemed calm, although Mr Morgan described his eyes as 2 3 "starey" and said Mr Bayoh wasn't himself.
 4 Afterwards, Mr Bayoh walked a journey of under 5 1 mile to Hayfield Road.
-Within a period of 8 minutes between 07.09.43 and 07.16.33, six emergency calls were 6 7 received in the Police Scotland area control room at 8 Bilston Glen.
-This included calls from Mrs Joyce at 9 07.11 who described a black man who had a 9-inch knife 10 in his hand, and Mr Kolberg who described the man jumping out, trying to hit other cars, stopping 11 12 vehicles, he said he didn't know what was wrong with 13 him.

-14These calls were received by the area control room15and classified as grade 1.
-That's defined as:

-16 "An ongoing incident where there is an immediate or 17 apparent threat to life or a serious crime in progress."

-18 The ACR deployed officers to respond to the incident 19 and continued to monitor calls and update their STORM 20 log.
+Within a period of 8 minutes between 07.09.43 and 07.16.33, six emergency calls were 6 7 received in the Police Scotland area control room at Bilston Glen.
+This included calls from Mrs Joyce at 8 9 07.11 who described a black man who had a 9-inch knife 10 in his hand, and Mr Kolberg who described the man jumping out, trying to hit other cars, stopping 11 12 vehicles, he said he didn't know what was wrong with 13 him.
+14 These calls were received by the area control room 15 and classified as grade 1.
+That's defined as: "An ongoing incident where there is an immediate or 16 17 apparent threat to life or a serious crime in progress."
+The ACR deployed officers to respond to the incident 18 and continued to monitor calls and update their STORM 19 20 log.
 They continued to communicate with and listen to 21 Airwaves messages with the responding officers.

-At 07.16.32, PC Tomlinson and PC Short were diverted to deal with the incident.
-All units were summoned and PC Paton and PC Walker rerouted and arrived at Hayfield Road at 07.20.23.
-They were the first to arrive.
-At the time Mr Bayoh was walking along Hayfield Road near the bus stop.
-He was described as "goggle-eyed, oblivious to everything else that's going on about him".
+At 07.16.32, PC Tomlinson and PC Short were diverted 22 to deal with the incident.
+All units were summoned and 23 PC Paton and PC Walker rerouted and arrived at 24 Hayfield Road at 07.20.23.
+They were the first to 25